-This high interest savings account comes with zero monthly fees, no minimum balance, and free unlimited transactions.
-EQ Bank Savings Plus acts as a hybrid between a savings and chequing account.
+This high-interest savings account comes with zero monthly fees, no minimum balance, and free unlimited transactions.
+EQ Bank Savings Plus acts as a hybrid between savings and a chequing account.
 So although it is primarily a savings account, you can send unlimited free Interac e-transfers, make mobile cheque deposits, transfer funds electronically, and earn a 1.50% standard interest rate.

-They calculate this interest daily and pay out monthly.
+They calculate this interest daily and payout monthly.

 EQ Bank GICs (Guaranteed Investment Certificate)

-This account offers high-interest guaranteed investment certificates within a one to five year term.
+This account offers high-interest guaranteed investment certificates within a one to five-year term.
 You need at least a $100 deposit to open a GIC account.

 - You can link your account to another “Big Five” bank account.

-- They have a high interest rate savings account
+- They have a high-interest rate savings account

 - You can transfer money overseas at a very reasonable charge.